 Best Time to Visit Ahmedabad: October to March

 Peak Season: November to February

-Ahmedabad is a popular tourist destination as there are number of interesting places in the form of splendid monuments, wonderful museums and gorgeous lakes.
-Sabarmati Ashram, Kankarai Lake, Jama Masjid, Akshardham Temple, Adalaj Step well, Huthee Singh Jain Temple, ISKCON Temple, Vintage Car Museum, Nalsarovar Bird Sanctuary, Swaminarayan Mandir, and Sardar Patel National Memorial are some of the well-known places to visit in Ahmedabad.
+Splendid monuments, wonderful museums, and gorgeous lakes are the prime attractions of Ahmedabad tour packages.
+Sabarmati Ashram, Kankarai Lake, Jama Masjid, Akshardham Temple, Adalaj Stepwell, Huthee Singh Jain Temple, ISKCON Temple, Vintage Car Museum, Nalsarovar Bird Sanctuary, Swaminarayan Mandir, and Sardar Patel National Memorial are some of the well-known places to visit in Ahmedabad.

 The best time to visit Ahmedabad is from October to March while the peak season is from November to February.
 Better to avoid summer as the sun is scorching during the days and the temperatures are high.